droscy/thermod-monitor-dbstats/README.md

 queries.
 Type `.quit` to close the file and exit sqlite.

 ### Database schema
-The database file is very simple, it contains only the table `thermod_stats` with the following fields:
+The database file is very simple, it contains the table `thermod_stats` with the following fields:

  - `hostname`